deepanshs/csdmpy/docs/source/startFromScratch/A fun example.rst

       }
     }

-To serialize this file, use the :meth:`~csdfpy.csdm.CSDModel.save` method of the `fundata` instance as
+To serialize this file, use the :meth:`~csdmpy.csdm.CSDM.save` method of the `fundata` instance as

 .. doctest::